SulmanK/Blog/docs/writing/posts/werewolf_agentbeats.md

     Most LLM benchmarks sit in safe territory: code, math, or single-turn QA.
 Useful, but narrow.
 Social intelligence - deception, persuasion, coordination under uncertainty - is a different axis.
 Werewolf (Mafia) is a compact testbed for it, forcing agents to reason with hidden roles, influence votes, and adapt as information unfolds.

 !!! info "Problem Statement"
-    Werewolf is a strong social‑deduction benchmark because it forces agents to reason under hidden roles, persuade others in public dialogue, and adapt as partial information accumulates.
-A single misvote can swing the game, so decision quality, consistency, and role‑specific play matter as much as raw win rate.
-Recent work like Werewolf Arena (2024) and WereWolf‑Plus (2025) shows what this benchmark can capture and motivates a more reproducible, community‑friendly evaluation stack.
+    Werewolf is a strong social-deduction benchmark because it forces agents to reason under hidden roles, persuade others in public dialogue, and adapt as partial information accumulates.
+A single misvote can swing the game, so decision quality, consistency, and role-specific play matter as much as raw win rate.
+Recent work like Werewolf Arena (2024) and WereWolf-Plus (2025) shows what this benchmark can capture and motivates a more reproducible, community-friendly evaluation stack.
 (Papers: [Werewolf Arena](https://arxiv.org/abs/2407.13943), [WereWolf-Plus](https://arxiv.org/abs/2506.12841v1))

 ### **What you'll learn**